NY police officer is shot in struggle with suspect in Harlem

-NEW YORK (AP) - Authorities say a New York police officer was shot while responding to a call about a man acting erratically at an apartment building in Harlem.
+NEW YORK (AP) - A New York police officer has been shot while responding to a call about a man acting erratically at a Harlem apartment building.

 Police shot and killed the suspect in the confrontation early Wednesday.

-The officer, a seven-year veteran of the force, was hospitalized in stable condition and is expected to survive.
-Police say he was shot in the chest but fortunately was wearing a bullet-proof vest.
+The officer, a seven-year veteran of the force, was in stable condition and is expected to survive.
+He was shot in the chest but was wearing a bullet-proof vest.

-Mayor Bill de Blasio told a news briefing that the unidentified officer is in “good spirits.”
+Police Commissioner James O’Neill said at a hospital briefing that eight uniformed officers responded to a resident’s 911 call at around 2 a.m. about a neighbor who was harassing her, banging on doors and breaking glass.

-The gunfire came after police responded around 2 a.m. to a call from someone who lives at the building on Frederick Douglas Boulevard, according to media reports.
-Police found the suspect naked in a hallway, and a struggle ensued.
+During a hallway search, one officer suddenly encountered the armed, naked man.
+That officer was shot and punched.
+Other officers fired their guns, striking the suspect several times.

 Sign up for Daily Newsletters